Systems for Sharing

 Data Driven Transformation

 How can we ensure we marshal data in such a way as to benefit society?
 We explored the possibilities, considering subjects such as the energy transition, health and experience.

 Digital to Physical

 How does the blend of the digital and physical worlds change our society?
-In this track we explore topics such as smart spaces and objects, physical cybersecurity, inclusivity and the future of our digital/physical society.
+In this track we explored topics such as smart spaces and objects, physical cybersecurity, inclusivity and the future of our digital/physical society.